 - i.
 The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance, supported by structural calculations provided by a suitably qualified expert. - ii.
-The materials, design and construction must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements. - iii.
+The materials, design and construction must meet the relevant regional building regulations. - iii.
 Any off-site manufactured engineered beams/posts must have structural calculations endorsed by the manufacturer.